 This is Lamarckian in that weights and connections learned through Hebbian Learning are preserved across breeding and mutation.
 This allows both continual in-life learning and evolutionary pressure on topology.
 If a graph happens upon an ideal topology, its learned experiences propagate to its descendants.
 While this does not guarantee strict continuous learning, it preserves learned state across generations while allowing survival of the fittest to govern topology.

-In early iterations, graphs would either fall completely silent or enter a runaway firing state resembling a simulated epileptic seizure.
+In early iterations, graphs would either fall completely silent or enter a runaway firing state resembling an epileptic seizure.
 In both cases the graph had failed to hover at the knife's edge between death and epilepsy.
-To correct this, a local plasticity modifier was introduced: a neuron firing on fewer than 5% of ticks has its threshold decreased, while one firing on more than 30% has its threshold increased.
-To prevent runaway feedback between connection strength and threshold adjustment, thresholds above a certain level increase logarithmically, providing a soft cap.
+To correct this, the following formula was used to modify the neuron's spiking threshold:

-A recurring problem during testing was the emergence of oscillators.
+A recurring problem during testing was the emergence of oscillators—graphs who regardless of input would cycle one of the outputs on or off.
 This was largely due to two factors.
 First, the training data was truly random, meaning that with a large enough sample a pure random-firing graph could achieve up to 80% accuracy.
 I inadvertently fell into this local optimum, tweaking parameters to push this number higher without realizing the root problem until I serialized and visualized the graphs.

 In the current CNG, any graph deemed non-viable — meaning it is disconnected from at least one input or output — is immediately terminated.
-This was combined with a randomized queue that cycles through all training examples once before repeating, in a random order.
-This prevents an oscillator from getting lucky and surpassing the local optimum threshold.
-Any graph that genuinely surpasses the local optimum will rapidly outcompete oscillators.
+This was combined with a randomized queue (Maybe do a formula here? idk) that cycles through all training examples once before repeating, in a random order.
+Thus the local optimum cannot be higher than the percentage of time flashing one output would score.
+As such any graph that genuinely surpasses the local optimum will theoretically rapidly outcompete oscillators.
 Knowing the local optimum fitness also provides a clear signal when a run is stuck.

-Occasionally, a graph would break through the local optimum only to be driven back down by random chance, leaving a fitness peak in the middle of the training curve.
+Despite the theoretical, often a graph would break through the local optimum only to be driven back down by random chance, leaving a fitness peak in the middle of the training curve.
 To address this, the best-performing graph ever recorded was preserved and used to seed a subsequent run, initializing that run with the offspring of the champion alongside the champion itself.
 This is a form of Checkpoint Evolutionary Recovery though Catastrophic Extinction is the more dramatic name.
 While this occasionally needed to be repeated, it proved effective at solving the more difficult functions, as shown in the results below.
-This however speaks to an inherent limitation of the graph in that it loves the local optimum.
+This however speaks to an inherent limitation of the graph in is inclined to fall into the local optimum.
 As discussed later below, an adjustment to the reward function helped but did not eliminate optimizing for the local optimum.
 Such an issue will have to be addressed.

-Enabling a graph to continuously operate and learn is not straightforward.
-It requires at minimum two in-life learning systems running simultaneously — Hebbian Learning to adjust weights and prune connections, and Homeostatic Plasticity to keep firing rates stable — along with an evolutionary system to shape topology across generations.
+Given the strict requirements outlined above, the current version of the Continuous Learning graph requires two in-life learning systems running simultaneously — Hebbian Learning to adjust weights and prune connections, and Homeostatic Plasticity to keep firing rates stable — along with an evolutionary system to shape topology across generations.
 Viability Checks and Catastrophic Extinction serve as essential safeguards against the proliferation of degenerate or locally-optimal graphs.
-In practice, all of these mechanisms are required to produce a trained CNG.
-Their interactions are non-trivial: tuning one often affects the others, and a failure in any single component can cause the graph to fall silent, seize, or stagnate at a local optimum.
+Indeed, I added the last two along with Homeostatic Plasticity during prototyping to fix errors that manifested themself.

-Given the architecture, it must demonstrate concrete capabilities.
+As the architecture of the CNG is entirely novel, the first barrier is the ability to demonstrate function approximation at any scale.
 The simplest primitive functions — which when combined can produce any computable operation — are the Boolean operations.
 As such, the experiment attempts to train five separate graphs of twenty neurons each on the five primary Boolean operations:

-The last two represent the functions that will test the CNG the most.
+The last two represent the most significant functions for the CNG to approximate.
 NAND is functionally complete: any Boolean function can be constructed from it alone.
 Furthermore, in a recurrent structure, a NAND gate can be used to build a latch, granting the graph one bit of persistent memory.
 XOR is significant because it was the non-linear function that exposed the fatal weakness of the original Perceptron and remains a benchmark for the ability to learn non-linearly separable functions.

 AND and OR also present a meaningful test: a graph that always outputs a constant value can achieve a local optimum of 75% accuracy.
-By learning these operations correctly, the CNG must demonstrate that it can break through these false ceilings.
+By learning these operations correctly, the CNG thus demonstrates that it can break through these false ceilings.

 Together, these functions test whether the CNG can learn both linear and non-linear functions while avoiding local optima.